yyolk/ogle/README.md

 using [surfeit](https://github.com/yyolk/surfeit) ogle can also show the site at any point in time; if the time span is _reasonably popular_ that is also cached through ogle mechanics to provide best performance

+models are written in [argentavis](https://github.com/yyolk/argentavis)

+and all logic is built through [dreadnaught](https://github.com/yyolk/dreadnaught) adapters